Dev Diaries - PCAPAnalyzer III: What do you mean CSS is turing-complete?

 Let’s recap what we have gotten to do so far:

-• a front page that shows us numeric data for each of our databases
+- a front page that shows us numeric data for each of our databases

-• packetStream, a multi-source table system with filtering options for finding some specific types of communication on the logs
+- packetStream, a multi-source table system with filtering options for finding some specific types of communication on the logs

-• dataGlance, a page that shows you important info on simple tables, visible on just a fast look for sususpicious data
+- dataGlance, a page that shows you important info on simple tables, visible on just a fast look for sususpicious data

-• queryRunner, just run any SQL query you want against your database and get a handy csv file to put into any other system that will swallow it
+- queryRunner, just run any SQL query you want against your database and get a handy

-• Identity and Access Management for the frontend system with user management and API key creation and dropping
+files that you may want to upload into the system and get the frontend treatment for their data - Identity and Access Management for the frontend system with user management and API key creation and dropping

-So, the frontend worked!
-For like, a week.
-Then it was time to move to postgresql, and the entire project was halted because backend compatibility connectors were mad that that the mysql connector was not pointing to a mysql relational database management system anymore.
+relational database management system anymore.
 So, in the next post, my naïve and dumb decisions mean I get to learn code refactoring the hard way!

 See you then!